fionn/dns-automator/README.md

 Run with `./run.py` or `flask run` to serve the web interface in development mode on `localhost:5000` with Flask.
 To serve with `gunicorn` on `localhost:8000`, run the command in `Procfile`.
 Simulate a deployment with `heroku local`.

-Some toy data is created in `dns.create_instances`.
+Some toy data is created by `dns.create_instances`.

 ### Deploy